 Danwake is one meal I never get tired of eating.
 I could eat it as breakfast, lunch or dinner.
-The Danwake flour comprise of so many different mixture, depending on which part of the north it is prepared.
+The Danwake flour comprises of so many different mixtures, depending on which part of the north it is prepared.
 I have decided to cut across divides and create my mix.
 The traditional Danwake is eaten as “Danwake da mai da yaji”, meaning “Danwake with oil and pepper” in Hausa.
 As is usual with me, I challenge some local recipes to make them “gourmet” or “assorted”.
 Meaning, I add additional ingredients, especially vegetables, to make the recipe extra nutritious.
-I remember how we used to eat Danwake as children- with broomstick.
+I remember how we used to eat Danwake as children- with the broomstick.
 We would use a broomstick, pick one ball of Danwake, swirl it in the oil and pepper mix and eat it.
 I guess using a fork to replace the broomstick makes more sense (for sake of hygiene and convenience).
 And I can tell you that kids love it.
 Give them a good Danwake treat.
 You will thank me later.

-For this recipe, the Danwake flour comprises equal parts of sorghum, ground cassava, wheat and beans.
-Also added in the flour is ¼ teaspoon potash or “kanwa” and 2 tablespoon baobab flour or “kuka”.
-I pre-mixed to make 1 cup Danwake flour for 1 serving.
+For this recipe, the Danwake flour comprises equal parts of sorghum, ground cassava, wheat, and beans.
+Also added in the flour is ¼ teaspoon potash or “Kanwa” and 2 tablespoon baobab flour or “Kuka”.
+I Pre-mixed to make 1 cup Danwake flour for 1 serving.